inorganik/countUp.js/README.md

 ## Including CountUp

-CountUp is distributed as an ES6 module because it is the most standardized and most widely compatible module for browsers, though a UMD module is [also included](#umd-module).
+CountUp is distributed as an ES6 module because it is the most standardized and most widely compatible module for browsers, though a UMD module is [also included](#umd-module), along with a separate requestAnimationFrame polyfill (see below).

 For the examples below, first install CountUp.
 This will give you the latest:
 ```